 The next four days were torture: He wouldn’t let me eat or use the bathroom unless he said it was okay.
 The days were a haze.
 He kept me trapped in his cousin’s guest bedroom, lecturing me about how he was starving me to help me lose weight.
 It was crazy.
 If I fell asleep, he’d wake me up, telling me I was selfish.
 I started planning my escape.
 I pretended to fall asleep and waited for him to leave the room.

 As soon as he went to use the bathroom, I’d grabbed my suitcase and was halfway down the stairs when he jumped and pinned me down.
 I tried to wrestle him off me.
-“You say you want me to be happy yet you try to leave when times get tough!
-People in relationships stick it out!”

 “Why must you constantly defy me?” he said.
 “You say you want me to be happy yet you try to leave when times get tough!
 People in relationships stick it out during the rough patches!”